sajjadtaghilou/sajjadtaghilou/README.md

 I'm a software craftsman with 6 years of experience, and I'm truly passionate about development.
 I've had the opportunity to work on various projects involving both front-end and back-end technologies.

-Well organized work is a must for me : I use productivity tool for all my tasks and coding issues such as Jira or Azure DevOps. <br />

 Being well-organized is crucial for me.
 I efficiently manage my tasks and coding issues by utilizing productivity tools.<br />

 I'm always eager to tackle challenging tasks and push my boundaries as a developer.
 Feel free to explore my repositories and connect with me!